iduwawl/hexlet-git/README.md

-echo no code no pain
+no code no pain
+experiment with amend